D&H CANAL TRAIL-O&W RAIL TRAIL CORRIDOR:

 Northern Section:

-Starting from the Route 209 parking lot in Hurley [Northern End]; The Hurley Rail Trail is paved as it follows the old rail bed of the former O&W Railroad South.
+Starting from the Route 209 parking lot in Hurley [Northern End]; The paved Hurley Rail Trail follows the old rail bed of the former O&W Railroad South.
 A Map Board is located here and there are informational signs scattered along the trail.
 The trail parallels Route 209.
 However, a nice buffer of plantings helps separate you from the road.
-Cross over a cement culvert after a 1/4 mile (next to an informational sign about "farming in the Esopus Valley").
+Cross over a culvert (tunnel allowed farm animals to pass underneath Route 209) before coming to a Map Board and Spur Trail on your left at 0.3 miles.

 One mile brings you to a signboard and the Russell Road parking lot.
-Keep an eye out to your left at 1.4 miles to spot an old RR Mileage Marker that reads E24/K3, meaning 3 miles to Kingston or 24 miles to Ellenville.
+Keep an eye out to your left at 1.4 miles to spot an old RR Mileage Marker that reads E24/K3, meaning 3 miles to Kingston & 24 miles to Ellenville.
 These RR Mileage Marker were located every mile along the trail.
 The paved trail then heads into the woods and ends after 2.2 miles at the Marbletown parking lot.
 This is the start of the stone-dust section of trail along the Marbletown O&W Rail Trail.
 A Map Board is located here.
-The trail here is wide as you cross a wooden bridge and head South into the woods.
-Continuing along the trail you値l pass by a ス mile marker on your right.
+The trail here is wide as you cross a wooden bridge and head South, into the woods.
+Continuing along the trail you値l pass by a ス Mile Marker on your right.
 These Mileage Markers start from the parking lot and continue every ス mile, although they eventually disappear.
 The trail travels along a ridgeline with a steep drop along your right.
 You travel alongside a large marsh with several beaver lodges at 4.4 miles.
 You reach the Marcott Road parking lot after 5.6 miles.
 Here you値l find a Map Board and bench.
 After crossing the road, the trail gets a bit narrower.
-Keep an eye to your right at 6.4 miles after crossing a wooden bridge and spot an old cement railroad Whistle marker.
-This let the train conductor know a road crossing was approaching so he could blow the trains whistle.
+Keep an eye to your right at 6.4 miles after crossing a wooden bridge and spot an old cement RR Whistle Post. + See; RR Whistle Post Below.
 The trail soon veers to the left off the old rail bed and brings you around the Cottekill Firehouse parking lot and past the old Cottekill Train Station, now a private residence.
 You next cross Cottekill Road where you'll find another parking lot and Map Board.
 You come to an old bridge abutment at 7.1 miles and have to head downhill to a wooden bridge across Cottekill Brook and then head back up the other side.
 Very scenic area.
 Must have been a long railroad bridge at one time.
 You cross another wooden bridge at 8.1 miles and come to the Leggett Road parking lot at 8.6 miles.
 Here you値l find another Map Board and picnic tables.
 The trail continues across the road and consists of a hard packed gravel & grass surface with some root issues.
 Mountain bike is recommended.
 You cross a couple of wooden bridges before the trail turns to single track as it passes by the old High Falls Train Station which is now a residential home.
 This brings you to Route 213 in High Falls after 9.2 miles.

 The trail continues across Route 213.
 No crosswalk.
 Head left to access a cross-light.
 Travel up a short berm to rejoin the rail trail where you'll find a Map Board.
 This section has been partially developed with a narrow, hard packed cinder & grass surface.
 Travel through a rock cut, along a berm and across a small bridge at 9.8 miles before you follow a ridge line above a stream.
 You'll cross a bridge over Rest Plaus Road at 10.9 miles where you'll find a Map Board and parking lot below left.
 Wide, crushed gravel surface.
 You'll come alongside Kripplebush Creek where you will spot the scenic Rest Plaus Grist Mill with waterwheel across the creek, as well as, a small dam and waterfall.
 Informational signs.
-You cross a bridge after 11.5 miles above Kripplebush Creek where the trail crosses into the Town of Rochester/Accord
+You cross a bridge after 11.5 miles above Kripplebush Creek where the trail crosses into the Town of Rochester/Accord.
+Pass by an old RR Mileage Marker E14/K13 (Kingston 13 miles to Ellenville 14 miles) on your left.
+The trail then bears left, then right past Williams Lumber and out to Kyserike Rd at 12.3 miles.

-Note; Another 2 mile gap exists from Lucas Tnpk south to the Town of Rochester Park in Accord.
-Need to acquire land as of 2021.
+Note; Another 2 mile Gap exists from Lucas Tnpk South, to the Town of Rochester Park in Accord.
+Need to acquire land.

 Central Section:

 Starting from Town of Rochester Park in Accord [Northern End]; There is a picnic pavilion and playground here.
 The trail begins next to a Map Board by the Park entrance.
-The hard packed dirt, gravel & grass O&W Rail Trail travels South into the woods following the rail bed of the former O&W Railroad.
-You pass through a rock cut.
-After about 1.5 miles look right to spot a dirt path that leads to a picnic table overlooking Rondout Creek.
-Continuing along the trail, you'll pass by the Berme Road parking lot at 2.2 miles on your left before crossing a wooden bridge.
-Cross a small bridge at 3.1 miles.
-The D&H Canal crossed somewhere along this section, but I couldn't spot where.
-Come to Main St at 3.3 miles and continue on-road (residential) before coming to the Main Street parking lot across from the Kerhonkson Fire Dept after 3.5 miles in Kerhonkson
+The crushed gravel O&W Rail Trail travels South, into the woods following the rail bed of the former O&W Railroad.
+You quickly pass through a rock cut.
+Benches located along the trail.
+You'll cross several culverts and bridges along the way.
+The trail turns West and soon affords views of Rondout Creek below.
+You'll come to some picnic tables on your right, that overlook the river at 2.1 miles.
+Map Board located here, along with a spur to the Berme Road parking lot on your left.
+You soon cross a wooden bridge.
+Cross another bridge at 3 miles, where the D&H Canal continues along your left.
+Lose views of the creek.
+Come to Main St and continue on-road (residential) 0.1 miles, before coming to the Main Street parking lot, on your left, across from the Kerhonkson Fire Dept after 3.3 miles in Kerhonkson.
+Map Board.

-Note; A gap exists South to Foordmore Rd in Kerhonkson.
-Need to acquire land as of 2021.
+Note; A Gap exists South, to Foordmore Road in Kerhonkson.
+Need to acquire land as of 2024.

 Central Section:

-Starting from Edwards Pl parking lot in Ellenville [Southern End]; The parking lot is next to the Ellenville Wastewater Treatment Plant
+Starting from the Sewer Plant Road parking lot in Ellenville [Southern End]; The parking lot is next to the Ellenville Wastewater Treatment Plant.
+Map Board.

-A 5 mile section of the old rail bed has been acquired South from Ellenville to Spring Glen with plans to convert it to a rail trail.
-No known progress as of 2023.
+A 5 mile section of the old rail bed has been acquired from Ellenville South, to Spring Glen, with plans to convert it to a rail trail.
+No known progress as of 2024.

 Southern Section: